sanikapatil3005/sanikapatil3005/README.md

 ## Hi there, I'm Sanika Patil 👋

 ## 🚀 About Me
-Highly motivated Cloud & DevOps Engineer with hands-on experience in AWS, CI/CD, and containerization.
+Highly motivated Cloud & DevOps Engineer with hands-on experience in AWS cloud services and modern DevOps tools.
+Passionate about designing, deploying, and automating scalable, reliable, and secure cloud infrastructures.
+Continuously learning new technologies and best practices to build efficient solutions.
+Welcome to my GitHub profile!
 ---

 ## 🛠️ Skills